bitcoin-dot-org/developer.bitcoin.org/examples/intro.rst

 -  Linux: ``$HOME/.bitcoin/``

-Note: ``bitcoin.conf`` may not exist at these locations if you chose a custom location during the GUI setup it will be at this custom location.
+Note: ``bitcoin.conf`` may not exist at these locations.
+If you chose a custom location during the GUI setup it will be at this custom location.
 The file may also need to be created: in the custom data folder you chose, or in the locations above.

 To use ``bitcoind`` and ``bitcoin-cli``, you will need to add a `RPC <../reference/rpc/index.html>`__ password to your ``bitcoin.conf`` file.
 Both programs will read from the same file if both run on the same system as the same user, so any long random password will work: